Bouaskaoun/Football-Player-s-Market-Value/README.md

 ## Introduction

 This project has been done to better understand market value of football players.
-In particular, the objective was to find machines to predict market values based on most relevant attributes.
+In particular, the objective was to predict market values based on most relevant attributes.
 The data we used was extracted from FIFA 22 database, on all players.

 ## Data Set